 Development will be supported where it:

-- Takes account of the topography and natural features of the site and considers the impact of the development when viewed from surrounding areas of countryside;
+e) Takes account of the topography and natural features of the site and considers the impact of the development as part of long distance views;

-- Provides sufficient car parking and cycle storage which is appropriately sited within the development;
+k) Provide car parking and cycle storage in accordance with the parking standards set out in the East Boldon Design Code Annex on Parking and which is appropriately sited within the development;

-- Will not result in unacceptable levels of noise, air or water pollution; or
+o) Will not result in unacceptable levels of noise, air or water pollution; and

 Where a design and access statement is required as part of a planning application, this must demonstrate how the proposal has responded to the above principles and the design codes as an integral part of the design process.